NCGAS/Metagenomics-Workshop-Spring-2020/README.md

 # Metagenomics-Workshop-Spring-2020
-NCGAS is hosting a metagenomics workshop, focusing on whole genome sequencing metagenome analysis between April 20th to 22nd at Indiana University, Bloominton.
+NCGAS is hosting a metagenomics workshop, focusing on metagenome analysis between April 20th to 22nd at Indiana University, Bloominton.

 **Dates** – April 20th to 22nd, 2020 \
 **Location** – Bloomington, IN \